 There are plenty of options for Golden Gate Bridge lookout spots, but Battery Spencer is a top pick.
 The rocky overlook is slightly quieter than some of the other popular viewpoints due to its location being less accessible from the highway.
 Getting there requires a short walk from the parking area on Conzelman Road.

-From this historic fort, you’ll get a stunning vista of the Golden Gate Bridge with the city positioned behind it.
-Take a wide-angle lens to capture the bridge in its entirety and use a polarizing filter to saturate the colours in your shots.
+From this historic fort, you’ll get a stunning vista of the Golden Gate Bridge with the city behind it.
+Take a wide-angle lens to capture the bridge in its entirety and use a polarizing filter to saturate the colors in your shots.

 If you’re hoping to get some shots of San Francisco’s famous cable cars, California Street is the perfect place for it.
-This sloping avenue has frequent cable cars passing along the lengthy road, and the Bay Bridge tower happens to be centered in the background as you look downhill.
+This sloping avenue has frequent cable cars passing along the road and the Bay Bridge tower happens to sit center in the background as you look downhill.